 What is your client’s adventure?

 Think about your buyer’s journey in terms of an adventure and a story.
 Is your client on a journey to better health or looking for a new career?
 You can even get more specific.
 Perhaps your client wants to find the perfect yoga studio or a training course.
+What is your client’s ultimate goal?

 What obstacles does your client run into?